ctrl-freaks/freezeframe.js/packages/freezeframe/README.md

 ## Advanced Usage

 freezeframe.js exposes public methods to allow for more custom integration.
 You have the option of manually controlling when freezeframe triggers images, adds support elements, and attaches event handlers.
 You can also manually trigger and release animation on one image or a group of images.
-These methods are described in detail in the [Function Reference](#function_reference).
+These methods are described in detail in the [Methods section](#methods).

 *Example: trigger logo .gif and manually trigger / release animation:*